 Looking for a North Carolina Child Custody Lawyer?

 Culbertson and Associates is a team of highly skilled North Carolina child custody lawyers who provide effective legal support and counsel in regards to child custody matters as we understand that child custody is often one of the most sensitive issues to resolve.
-Our NC child custody attorneys are based in Greensboro
+We are a team of highly experienced & trusted North Carolina child custody attorneys who are based in Greensboro

 and serve clients across North Carolina State, including all metro counties namely Guilford County, Randolph, Henderson, Jones, Lee counties.